mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

               close connection
               connection = Null
         else if totalConnectionCount < maxPoolSize:
-          if numConnecting < maxConnecting:
+          if pendingConnectionCount < maxConnecting:
             connection = create connection
           else:
             # this waiting MUST NOT prevent other threads from checking Connections
             # back in to the pool.
-            wait until numConnecting < maxConnecting or a connection is available continue
+            wait until pendingConnectionCount < maxConnecting or a connection is available continue

     except pool is closed: